 The AMU Department of Music is currently home to about 38 students.
 Our program is large enough to mount major performances and engage in stimulating discussion and mutual learning from others, but small enough to ensure personal attention, an outstanding student-to-faculty ratio, and a strong community bond.

 What if I have more questions?
-Please feel free to send any other questions to firstname.lastname@example.org We would be happy to hear from you!
+Please feel free to contact us with any other questions.
+We would be happy to hear from you!

 The Department of Music has an active choral program that is becoming recognized throughout Southwest Florida for its dynamic performances.
 We are pleased to offer Choral Scholarships to incoming students who are not majoring in music.
 The scholarship is awarded to students who demonstrate strong vocal and sight reading skills, and have earned a minimum ACT score of 23 or SAT equivalent.
 Students holding a choral scholarship maintain membership in an AMU mixed choral ensemble each semester.

 Choral scholarships are renewable for up to four years, and are made in addition to other institutional scholarships a student may receive.
 Auditions for the Choral Scholarship are available on-campus only.
-Please see the Choral Scholarship Auditions page for information on how to audition.
+Please refer to the other Auditions tabs see the Choral Scholarship Auditions page for information on how to audition.